 A meeting room application is required.
-You may complete an application by stopping at the Information Desk, or download the form, complete it and bring it in to the Library’s Information Desk.
+You may complete an application online or download the form, complete it and bring it into the Library’s Information Desk.
 The Library reserves the right to determine which room will best accommodate each group’s needs, and assign rooms accordingly.
-All use of Library meeting rooms must be approved by a Library manager.
+All use of Library meeting rooms must be approved by a library manager.

 The Library has 4 available rooms:

 - The Conference Room, which has a maximum capacity of 15

 - The Fireplace Room, which has a maximum capacity of 95